 However, shingles are not as durable since they easily wear out.
 Because they are heavier than sheets, they require more timber for a more stable frame, involving more design complexities and in the long run translating to high construction costs.
 If not well fixed, they are prone to leakages and they also come with a high maintenance cost.

 These have been the most predominant roofing material used over the years.
-They are commonly made of steel, iron, zinc, or aluminum making them incredibly durable.
-The most common problem faced by metal roofs is rust which causes wear and tear and because of this, many manufacturers are adopting cutting-edge technology to improve the sheet`s ability to resist rust as this is used as its test of durability.
+They are commonly made of steel, iron, zinc, or aluminium making them incredibly durable.
+The most common problem faced by metal rooves is rust which causes wear and tear and because of this, many manufacturers are adopting cutting-edge technology to improve the sheet`s ability to resist rust as this is used as its test of durability.
 They come in three different categories depending on their design.
 There are the corrugated metal sheets, the box profile, and the tile profile metal sheets.
 The corrugated metal sheets consist of a pattern of smooth uniform folds on the surface of the sheets.

-Metal roofs are energy efficient and help in regulating temperatures during extreme weather conditions.
+Metal rooves are energy efficient and help in regulating temperatures during extreme weather conditions.
 They are resistant to weather conditions and can withstand high winds and hailstorms.
 They can last up to 50 years.
 However, they are prone to rust.

 It is a common roofing material that comes with many advantages like durability, ease of installation, and affordability.
 On the other hand, it is heavy, tends to corrode if not sealed properly, and needs to be coated with a sealant to protect it from the elements.